angelic/schedule_fu/README.markdown

 * added: true if this date was added as a mod and not in the original event
 * modified: for dates that are included in the original event but have been modified (time, description, etc)
-* removed: true if this particular date was removed.
-There are named scopes in calendar_event_dates for :removed and :not_removed
+* removed: true if this particular date was removed (named scopes :removed and :not_removed available in calendar_event_dates)

 ### Database diagram
 The database diagram can also be found in docs/database.png along with the original Dia file.